 Market Size

 Single-family homes represent about 20% of US power demand.
-As of June 2024, the total monthly sales of electricity in the US were at $40 billion, with $27.5 billion being residential sales.
-In 2022, the average annual amount of electricity sold to (purchased by) a US residential electric utility customer was almost 11 MWh, an average of about 899 kWh per month.
+As of July 2024, the total monthly sales of electricity in the US were at $54 billion, with $27.5 billion being residential sales.
+In 2022, the average annual amount of electricity sold to (purchased by) a US residential electric utility customer was an average of 865 kWh per month.

-A note on the above map: as Base Power told Contrary Research, it does not capture the full nuance of the situation.
-Although the map shows Michigan as deregulated, it practically isn't, there are no retail providers as the state restricts providers to a cap of 10% of the customer base.
+In an interview with Contrary Research, Base Power’s founders said about the map above that it does not capture the full nuance of the situation.
+Although the map shows Michigan as deregulated, it practically isn't; there are no retail providers as the state restricts providers to a cap of 10% of the customer base.
 Similarly, California is only deregulated for commercial customers.

 Outside of Texas, other at least partially deregulated markets where Base could operate as a REP include California, Connecticut, Washington DC, Delaware, Illinois, Massachusetts, Maryland, Maine, Michigan, New Hampshire, New Jersey, New York, Ohio, Oregon, Pennsylvania, and Virginia.
 These states accounted for over 129 million out of the 394 million kWh of yearly US retail electricity sales as of July 2024.
 In addition, electricity consumption in the US is expected to grow by 15% to 90% by 2050, depending on the expansion of electric vehicle use.